 10 Years Wasted

 For many women suffering with endometriosis, the severe painful periods, intense cramping, chronic pelvic pain, urinary frequency or urgency, irregular and/or painful bowel movements and pain associated with sex is a debilitating and disheartening experience.
 Several women find themselves bedridden for a number of days each month.
 Most women with endometriosis suffer symptoms up to a full decade prior to diagnosis; the average age of diagnosis is 27.
-In an effort to deal with the painful symptoms, medical professionals have frequently prescribed often addictive painkillers, which create a dependency within patients, while failing to correctly resolve the origins of the condition.
+In an effort to deal with the painful symptoms, medical professionals have frequently prescribed often addictive painkillers, which create a dependency within patients, while failing to correctly resolve the origins

 Infertility Connection And Hysterectomies

 Endometriosis is one of the top three causes of female infertility; while it is one of the most treatable, it remains the least treated.
 The relationship between endometriosis and infertility is due to several different factors; these include distortion of anatomy, hormonal fluctuations, peritoneal effects and the effects on the immune system.
 Due, in part, to a lack of focus within the medical community, several women's health practitioners are ill-equipped with the knowledge to properly diagnose and adequately treat endometriosis.
 One such often inadequate treatment is a hysterectomy.
 Based on the misconception that a total hysterectomy may provide relief from symptoms, evidence to the contrary demonstrates that disease left behind in the body at the time of hysterectomy may continue to cause symptoms.
 Rather than resolving the issue, the woman is left to deal with the physical, emotional and psychological repercussions of this intense procedure.